 When claiming a personal superannuation deduction for the 2018/19 financial year, it’s important to remember that the combined total of your superannuation guarantee payments, salary sacrificed amounts and your personal tax-deductible contributions can’t exceed $25,000 in a financial year or extra tax will apply.

-To make a personal tax-deductible contribution, you need to submit a valid deduction notice to your super fund within strict timeframes, and have it acknowledge by your fund in writing.
+To make a personal tax-deductible contribution, you need to submit a valid deduction notice to your super fund within strict timeframes, and have it acknowledged by your fund in writing.
 If you intend to claim a tax deduction for personal contributions, refer to the ATO website.

 6. Other deductions